 What a maiden's heart hath chosen that a maiden's lips confess,

 True to him thy poor Savitri goes into the wilderness!"

-"Monarch!" uttered then the rishi, "fixed is she in mind and heart,
+"Monarch!" uttered then the rishi, "fixed is she in mind

 From her troth the true Savitri never, never will depart,